citizensadvice/cab-ui/README.md

 Other projects should:

 * include this repository as node dependancy in their package.json file.
-The styles and assets will then be available in `node_modules\cab-ui`
+The styles and assets will then be available in `node_modules/cab-ui`
 * import the less files they required into their own stylesheet.
 You may need to setup a symlink from the folder containing the less file to the image assets folder
 * setup a build process using the same processors as this repository